Don’t look now, but Chinese stocks are showing signs of life. More on that in a bit. But first, a little advice about growth investing.

 I’m ready to be your guide to the enormous opportunities to be found in countries that are rapidly industrializing.
 And most especially, I’ll tell you how to run with the big dogs in Chinese stocks.

-Every month, Tim Lutts, Chief Analyst of Cabot Stock of the Month, picks a stock from among all the stocks featured in Cabot’s various advisories.
-And this month, his pick is a Chinese stock!
-(I can’t tell you what it is, but subscribers to my Cabot Emerging Markets Investor have known about it since last Thursday.
+Every week, Tim Lutts, Chief Analyst of Cabot Stock of the Week, picks a stock from among all the stocks featured in Cabot’s various advisories.
+And this week, his pick is a Chinese stock!
+(I can’t tell you what it is, but subscribers to my Cabot Global Stocks Explorer have known about it since last Thursday.

 A Hot Chinese Social Media Company